jcjv86/final-bootcamp-project/README.md

 4- Run setup.py to install required libraries, configure venv user and download and unpack the dataset and models (around 1GB download in total): <br>
 python setup.py

+5- Move into app folder:
+cd app

-5- Run app: <br>
+6- Run app: <br>
 streamlit run bts.py

 ## Instructions for the email setup:

+Open and edit 'email_credentials.py' script on the app folder. <br>

-- Line 36: sender (email account that will send the notification via SMTP).
+- Set the email_sender (email from where the notification is sent)
-- Line 37: password (for sender email, recommended to set an app password).
+- Set the email_password (recommended to configure an app password)
-- Line 38: receiver (email account that will receive the notification). <br>
+- Set the email_receiver (email that will receive the notification)

-If you use a different server than gmail you would have to configure the smtp servers in lines 178, 210 and 244.
+If you use a different server than gmail you would have to configure the smtp servers in the app script.<br>
+--In development.
+Improvements to be included soon--

-## App in action
+## App in action -work in progress, new theme set so this will be updated soon-

 1- BTS model 100% confidence
 ![Alt text](src/pics/samples/app1.png?raw=true "Title")